puppetlabs/bolt/documentation/experimental_features.md

 > changes between minor Bolt releases.

 To get started with a Bolt project:
+1. Create a Bolt project:
+   - To create a fresh project directory, use the command `bolt project init
+   <PROJECT_NAME>`
+   - To turn an existing directory into a Bolt project directory, run `Bolt project init` from the root of the directory.
-1. Create a `project.yaml` file in the root directory of your Bolt project.
+2. Create a `project.yaml` file in the root of your Bolt project directory.
-2. Develop your Bolt plans and tasks in `plans` and `tasks` directories in the respectively in the root project directory.
+3. Develop your Bolt plans and tasks in `plans` and `tasks` directories in the root of the project directory.

 If `project.yaml` exists at the root of a project directory, Bolt loads the project as a module.
 Bolt loads tasks and plans from the `tasks` and `plans`